Activating our innate, individual and collective human capacity for resilience

-The course cultivates the personal resources that buffer us from stress and promote a greater ability to thrive.
-Within our roots we can access the inner resources necessary to self-actualize into our highest, most authentic self.
-The core concepts from which the work emerges are sense of coherence and congruence.
+The Roots to Thrive journey promotes the development of personal resources that buffer us from stress and promote a greater ability to thrive.
+With deep resilient roots we can access the inner resources necessary to self-actualize into our highest, most authentic self.
+The core evidence-informed concepts from which the work emerges are sense of coherence and congruence.

 Roots that thrive are deeply grounded in personal authenticity (congruence) and inner sense of confidence in one’s connection and resources to navigate the inner and outer the world (sense of coherence).
 From this place of wholeness, we cultivate an ability to live with purpose, joy, courage, and compassion.

-The work is not about learning to be human; it is a remembering of our inner resources, our desires, values, and passions by reconnecting to our bodies and spirits.
+The process is not to learn to be human, it is remembering our resources, our desires, values, and passions by reconnecting the body and the spirit.
 As we act from a felt sense of wholeness, we align and pendulate between the inner world and the environment, people, and activities of the outer world.
-The two core concepts from which the experiential work emerges are sense of coherence and congruence.
+The seminal humanistic and transpersonal theories and concepts that undergird the curriculum are Polyvagal Theory (Porges, 2011), The Theory of Unmet Needs (Maslow, 1943), sense of coherence (Antonvosky, 1979) and congruence (Rogers, 1951).

 Sense of coherence (SOC) centres on our orientation to life.
 Our ability to reframe and resource with confidence and optimism.
 Our degree of SOC informs meaning making, comprehension / predictability, and confidence / self-efficacy.
 Awareness (mindfulness) is key for developing our sense of coherence.